ga4gh/data-security/AAI/AAIConnectProfile.md

 <a name="term-identity-provider"></a> **Identity Provider (IdP)** -- A
 service that provides to users an identity, authenticates it, and provides assertions to a Broker using standard protocols, such as OpenID Connect, SAML or other federation protocols.
-Example: eduGAIN, Google Identity, Facebook, NIH eRA Commons.
+Examples: eduGAIN, Facebook, NIH eRA Commons.
 IdPs MAY be [Visa Assertion Sources](#term-visa-assertion-source).

 **JWT**{: #term-jwt} -- JSON Web Token as defined in [[RFC7519]](#ref-rfc7519).